smpetrey/trellis-action/readme.md

           site_name: example.com
 ```

-### Seperated repo's
+### Opinionated Seperated repo's

-Some use a opinionated project structure:
+Some use the unsupported opinionated project structure:
 - separate Trellis and Bedrock as 2 different git repo
 - name the Bedrock-based WordPress site directory more creatively, i.e: `bedrock`